kokokuo/mailmerger/README.md

 # mailmerger
 mailmerger is a command line tool which read source sheet or table data and automatically inserts these data into email HTML format template through searching user-predefined tags followed `{{` and `}}` syntax, then send emails or generate PDF.

-## Project reason
+## Reason
-This project was made because my girlfriend and their colleagues suffer from sending large direct mails and each content was simliar, but need to change some data with same location.
+The idea of mailmerger was born because my girlfriend and their colleagues suffer from sending large direct mails and each content was simliar, but need to change some data with same location.